 The Joondalup Resort and golf course stretches across bushland, steep limestone quarries and picturesque lakes and attracts visitors for recreation, accommodation and entertainment.
-New additions will see an expansion comprising of an extra 51 rooms with conference facilities, business centre, various meeting rooms, seminar room and outdoor pavilion, bringing the total number of rooms to over 120.
+New Recently a new additions will see an expansion comprising of an extra 51 rooms with conference facilities, business centre, various meeting rooms, seminar room and function centre including outdoor pavilion, bringing the total number of rooms to over 120 was added to the facility.
+A further proposal to add an additional 50 rooms to the existing 70 rooms is planned for the future.